Hendrix-CS/csci150/index.md

 * Exam 1: Monday, February 14, covering functions, math, numerical data, and conditionals
-* Exam 2: Monday,March 14, covering input/output, `while` loops, `for` loop,  strings , and lists
+* Exam 2: Monday, March 14, covering input/output, `while` loops, `for` loop,  strings , and lists
-* Exam 3: Monday, November 8, covering  dictionaries, file I/O, and classes.
+* Exam 3: Monday, April 18, covering  dictionaries, file I/O, and classes.

 There is no final exam; you will complete a final project instead, as described above under Projects.